madeonawave/htmx-mcp/README.md

 - Cannot change how htmx processes requests or responses.
 - Only captures event metadata, not the actual request/response content.
 - It won't click buttons or fill forms automatically.
 - It can not share Chrome with other tools.
-Each MCP gets its own tab.
+Each MCP gets its own (background) tab.

 ## Installation